10 Disadvantages Of Zero Waste

 6. Not all products have a zero waste alternative

 Now, I can live without rice crackers.
-But there are certain things that I cannot live without, like my laptop, or other items that will contain plastic.
+But there are certain things that I cannot live without, like my laptop, or other items that contain plastic.

 Solution: